 The student to faculty ratio at Colorado School of Trades is an impressive 10 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.

 The freshmen retention rate of 79% tells us that most first-year, full-time students like Colorado School of Trades enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 During the 2017-2018 academic year, there were 96 full-time undergraduates at Colorado School of Trades.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Colorado School of Trades, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Colorado School of Trades, approximately 48% of students took out student loans averaging $10,405 a year.
-That adds up to $41,620 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Colorado School of Trades, approximately 43% of students took out student loans averaging $9,237 a year.
+That adds up to $36,948 over four years for those students.